rodtsan/rbac-react-ts-aspnetcore/README.md

     npm start
 ```

-Verify the deployment by navigating to your server address in your preferred browser.
+Verify the deployment by navigating to your client address in your preferred browser.

 ```sh
     http://localhost:3002/